-Place check and appropriate stub in the tax payment drop box located in the front entry way of the Municipal Building.
-If front door is locked you may press the bell and tell the police you are dropping off a tax payment.
+Place check and appropriate stub in the tax payment drop box located on the ground floor of the Municipal Building.
+If door is locked you may press the bell and tell the police you are dropping off a tax payment.

-1) Your cancelled check should act as your receipt.
+1) Your canceled check should act as your receipt.

-2) Pay online through the Borough's website and print your receipt.
+2) Pay online through the Borough's website and print or email a receipt to yourself.